-Dr Andrew Futter is an Associate Professor in International Politics at the University of Leicester, UK.
-Dr Futter has authored several books, including: Ballistic missile defence and US national security policy (2013/5); The politics of nuclear weapons (2015 and 2020); Reassessing the Revolution in Military Affairs (2015); The United Kingdom and the future of nuclear weapons (2016); Hacking the bomb (2018); and Threats to Euro-Atlantic security (2020), and regularly publishes in academic journals and contributes to conference papers.
-He recently completed a three-year UK Economic and Social Research Council-funded Future Research Leader’s award into cyber threats and nuclear weapons, and will shortly begin a five-year European Research Council Consolidator Grant exploring the technological drivers of the Third Nuclear Age.
+Professor Andrew Futter is Professor in International Politics at the University of Leicester, UK.
+Professor Futter has authored several books, including: Ballistic missile defence and US national security policy (2013/5); The politics of nuclear weapons (2015 and 2020); Reassessing the Revolution in Military Affairs (2015); The United Kingdom and the future of nuclear weapons (2016); Hacking the bomb (2018); and Threats to Euro-Atlantic security (2020), and regularly publishes in academic journals and contributes to conference papers.
+He recently completed a three-year UK Economic and Social Research Council-funded Future Research Leader’s award into cyber threats and nuclear weapons, and is currently working on a five-year European Research Council Consolidator Grant exploring the technological drivers of the Third Nuclear Age (https://thethirdnuclearage.com).

-Andrew was a Visiting Fellow at the Center for Arms Control and Non-Proliferation in Washington DC, as well a Visiting Scholar at the James Martin Center for Nonproliferation Studies in Monterey, California.
-In Spring 2017, he took up a Fellowship position at the Norwegian Nobel Peace Institute in Oslo.
-Dr Futter is an alumni member of the Younger Generation Leadership Network.
+Andrew was a Visiting Fellow at the Center for Arms Control and Non-Proliferation in Washington DC, a Visiting Scholar at the James Martin Center for Nonproliferation Studies in Monterey, California, and a former fellow at the Norwegian Nobel Peace Institute in Oslo.
+Professor Futter is an alumni member of the Younger Generation Leadership Network.